A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Introduction and Related Work

+Variations of HSIC have been proposed to test for conditional independence \citep{doran2014permutation,10.5555/3020548.3020641,uai_kernel,StroblZhangVisweswaran+2019} and while testing for conditional independence and causal association is different, some of the techniques used for conditional independence testing can be carried over to causal association.
+Kernel methods have been applied to tests for causal association in the binary treatment case in \cite{10.5555/3546258.3546420}, and for average treatment effect estimation by \cite{10.1093/biomet/asad042}.
+In this paper, we will extend the approach of \citeauthor{10.5555/3546258.3546420} to a general treatment setting.
+This extension is challenging as instead of modeling propensity scores, we work with general conditional densities and as such need to consider a suite of density ratio estimation techniques.
+We hope to bring further insights on how MMD-based approaches proposed in \cite{10.1093/biomet/asad042} can be used for hypothesis testing.

-We summarize our contributions as follows: \begin{enumerate} \item We introduce bd-HSIC, which is derived analogously to HSIC but instead uses importance weighted covariance operators, and further establish the convergence properties of the corresponding estimators in the causal setting. \item We demonstrate that bd-HSIC is calibrated and has good power for different types of treatments and a large number of confounders when testing the \textit{do-null}. \item We analyze bd-HSIC by providing ablation studies and characterize under which circumstances bd-HSIC becomes invalid. \end{enumerate}
+Non-parametric tests for causal association generally come with the additional difficulty of correctly simulating the null distribution through permutations, as direct permutations often break confounding relationships as we show in Section \ref{permutation_break}.
+In this paper, we also aim to give a formal treatment on the permutation aspects of non-parametric kernel tests and expand upon ideas in \cite{rosenbaum1984conditional} to consider cases beyond binary treatment. \\ We summarize our contributions as follows: \begin{enumerate} \item We introduce bd-HSIC, which is derived analogously to HSIC but instead uses importance weighted covariance operators, and further establish the convergence properties of the corresponding estimators in the causal setting, coupled with a novel optimization strategy to improve effective sample size. \item We provide a novel permutation strategy for bd-HSIC that yields a permutation test with theoretically correct size for arbitrary treatment types. \item We demonstrate that bd-HSIC has correct size and good power for different types of treatments and a large number of confounders when testing the \textit{do-null}. \item We analyze bd-HSIC by providing ablation studies and characterize under which circumstances it becomes invalid. \end{enumerate}

 The rest of the paper is organized as follows: \Cref{background} describes the problem setting and provides a background on HSIC, \Cref{method} presents bd-HSIC and establishes convergence properties of the associated estimators, \Cref{method2} presents additional details on the estimation procedure of bd-HSIC, \Cref{results} provides the experimental results and we conclude the paper in \Cref{conclusion}.